matestack/matestack-ui-vuejs/docs/custom-reactivity/custom-vue-js-components.md

 ### Referencing the Vue.js JavaScript component

-As seen above, the Vue.js JavaScript component name has to be referenced in the Vue.js Ruby component using the `vue_js_component_name` class method
+As seen above, the Vue.js JavaScript component name has to be referenced in the Vue.js Ruby component using the `vue_name` class method

 `app/matestack/components/some_component.rb`